SMSLink-ro/UiPath-Studio-SMSLink-Custom-Activities/README.md

 3. Create a Live Update connection at [SMSLink.ro / SMS Marketing / Live Update](https://www.smslink.ro/sms/marketing/liveupdate.php).
 Each Live Update connection is a pair of Connection ID and Password.
 Live Update enables you to perform operations on a SMSLink account, operations such as blacklist management and contacts management.
 4. Download & install *UiPathTeam.SMSLink.Activities.1.0.0.10.nupkg* from this repository in UiPath Studio.

-## Supported Functions for SMSLink SMS Gateway
+## Supported Functions for SMSLink SMS Gateway in UiPath Studio

 - *SendSMS* - sends an SMS to all mobile networks in Romania and also to more than 168 countries and more than 1000 mobile operators worldwide
 - *GetBalance* - retrieve SMSLink account balance

-## Supported Functions for SMSLink Live Update
+## Supported Functions for SMSLink Live Update in UiPath Studio

 - *Blocklist Add* - Adds a Phone Number to the Blacklist in your SMSLink account
 - *Blocklist Delete* - Removes a Phone Number from the Blacklist in your SMSLink account